 By the mid-1990s, some government agencies and even large non-profits had begun to use ERP systems.

 Internet revolution: Perhaps the biggest boost to the expansion and evolution of ERP software capabilities is the Internet, accompanied by a simultaneous development of web-based technologies.
-This in turn allowed the development of cloud-based software, making it possible to store, manage and access data from anywhere in the world.
+This in turn allowed the development of cloud ERP software, making it possible to store, manage and access data from anywhere in the world.

 Cloud and SaaS, new opportunities: While the ERP systems of the past were often too expensive for small to medium businesses, the cloud broke that barrier.
-The software-as-a-service (SaaS) delivery model offered a more affordable alternative for ERP, eliminating the need for companies to purchase and maintain software and hardware.
-Cloud SaaS ERP offered the flexibility needed for small to medium businesses to innovate and seize new business opportunities.
+The software-as-a-service ( SaaS ERP ) delivery model offered a more affordable alternative for ERP, eliminating the need for companies to purchase and maintain software and hardware.
+Cloud ERP Software and SaaS ERP offered the flexibility needed for small to medium businesses to innovate and seize new business opportunities.

 ERP Opportunity to automate your business